cloudflare/cloudflare-docs/content/fundamentals/setup/account-setup/verify-email-address.md

 2. Go to **My Profile**.
 3. For **Email Address**, your email address will have `(verified)` added after it.

 If your email is still not verified, try clicking the verification link in a different browser or an incognito window.

+If this still does not work, try [resending](#resend-verification-emails) the verification email to get a new verification link.